 Conversely, an angel investor, when no follow-on capital is required, might be willing to invest in a restaurant or website that has the potential to generate hundreds of thousands or a few million dollars as long as a clear path has been laid out regarding how they could get a sizable return on their investment.

-Another important criteria, while not necessarily tied to liquidity potential, is that angel investors tend to only invest in local companies.
+Another important criterion, while not necessarily tied to liquidity potential, is that angel investors tend to only invest in local companies.
 Angel investors often like to invest in companies that are close by so that they can visit them often and participate in Board and other meetings.
-In fact, according to the Center for Venture Research, 70% of angel investments are made within 50 miles of the investor’s home or office.
+In fact, according to the Center for Venture Research, 70% of investments are made within 50 miles of the investor’s home or office.

 Finally, angel investors will only invest when the price is right.
-If companies price their equity too high, then angels may not have the potential to reap significant returns, and thus may not invest.
+If companies price their equity too high, then angels may not have the potential to reap significant returns and thus may not invest.

 The Return on Investment that Angel Investors Require

 Angel investors typically provide more capital than friends and family but less than venture capital firms.
 Specifically, angel financing amounts typically range from $25,000 to $500,000.
 For this money, angel investors usually gain 10% to 35% of the equity of the company.

 Angel investors generally expect to earn returns of approximately 30% from their private company portfolio.
 Note, however, that you cannot simply offer an angel investor the chance to make a 30% average return on investment (ROI).
 Why?
 Because most investments fail to reap any ROI.
 As such, if half of their investments fail, they would need to earn 60% returns on those that succeeded to realize a 30% average return.

 Step-By-Step Action Plan For Raising Capital from Angel Investors

 The action plan for raising capital from angel funders and groups is as follows: